JDTrujillo18/Grade-Calculator/README.md

 - Can create new tabs and close tabs.

 **What's Next**
-- Implementing a third and fourth frame for various other views and tasks.
+- Implementing a third (done) and fourth frame for various other views and tasks.
 - Implementing actions for all menu items.
-- Implementing Right-click context menus in Edit_Semester.
+- Implementing Right-click context menus in Edit_Semester (halfway done).
 - Implementing code to handle grade calculations.
 - Populating Settings and implementing functionality and customizability.